poproar/Barnabas-Instructors-Guide/ngss/index.md

 Students work on their individual files to put the robot together and to design the front plate

 ## Final Assessment, project or product
 Every student’s robot should be personalized after the 4th lesson

+## Materials:
+- Barnabas Lesson 3 & 4 worksheets
+- Computer
+- Internet connection
+- Onshape.com website
+- *NOTE*: teacher must create an onshape.com account ahead of time for the entire class to use.
+All students will need access to the password.
+- Computer mouse for each device (ideal, but optional)
+- Whiteboard or poster (for posting the class onshape.com username and password)

 ___